-As the global pandemic continues in many countries across the world, people who use drugs face more marginalisation and stigma than ever before.
+As the pandemic continues in many countries across the world, people who use drugs face more marginalisation and stigma than ever before.
 With many resources re-directed to COVID-19, there are also significant challenges in accessing testing and treatment for hepatitis C and other infectious diseases.

 It is for this reason that we believe the 2021 INHSU Conference is one of the most important we will hold to date.
-Our global network feels it is vital to continue to facilitate knowledge exchange now more than ever.

 Jason Grebely, INHSU President

 The key deadlines for abstract submissions, scholarship and registrations are below.

 Sign up for our mailing list for reminders.

 - Scholarship Applications: 25 April 2021

 - Late Breaker Abstracts Open: 7 June 2021

 - Late Breaker Abstracts Close: 4 July 2021